Albertonodale/albertonodale.com/index.md

 **Talks**

-● Deadly Sales Sins - Why you fail to close the deal in business and life!
+● Sales Sins - Why you fail to close deals in business and life!

 ● Proven Inside Sales Basics that help you close more deals

-● From failing to Silicon Valley: Close your startup and move on!
+● From Failing to Silicon Valley: My Story